2024 Solar Incentives Guide for Dundee, IL - Tax Credits & Rebates

 • Tax Exemptions: Your solar panel system might qualify for both sales tax and property tax exemptions.
 Sales tax exemptions come into effect at the time of purchase.
 Property tax exemptions let you ignore the value added by your solar panels when calculating property taxes on your home.

 • Net Metering: Make sure you speak to your Dundee utility company about signing a net metering contract.
 This will allow you to receive credit towards your utility bill every month for the value of excess energy generated by your solar panels.
-You could receive either a dollar-for-dollar credit or a percentage of the value.
+You might receive either a dollar-for-dollar credit or a percentage of the value.

 Best Solar Financing